 Hindu Haircuts

-Once the tonsure is complete , the child’s head is rubbed with sandalwood and turmeric, which have cooling and healing properties.
-The hair is then offered to holy waters, such as the Ganges or the Yarmuna.
+After the shaving, the child’s head is treated with sandalwood and turmeric paste, which have cooling and healing properties.
+The cut hair is then offered to sacred rivers such as the Ganges or Yamuna.

 Back to blog